Disruptive Resolution™️ since 1991.

 Mr. Gregory’s litigation practice includes Constitutional and human rights litigation.

 Steven is a member of the American Bar Association, the Alabama State Bar and the Birmingham Bar Association (Dispute Resolution Committee, Grievance Committee), as well as the Atlanta International Arbitration Society.

-Steve is the author of “Beesley v.
+Steven Gregory’s education includes: The University of Alabama School of Law (J.D.
+1991); The University of Alabama Graduate School of Arts & Sciences (M.F.A.
+1982); The University of Alabama School of Arts & Sciences (B.A.
+1975).
+Mr. Gregory is the author of “Beesley v.
 Hartford Fire Insurance Company, Walton v.
 Cowin Equipment Co., Inc., and Walker v.
 Anderson Electrical Connectors: Jury Trials in Title VII Actions?”
 42 Ala.
 L. Rev. 1389 (Spring 1991), and he presented a paper on consumer class actions at a symposium sponsored by the Center for International Legal Studies in Salzburg, Austria, in 2010.
-Steve is also the author of a novel, Cold Winter Rain, a collection of short stories, A Summer’s Dream, and a short novella, Serena’s Ring.
+He is also the author of a novel, Cold Winter Rain, a collection of short stories, A Summer’s Dream, and a short novella, Serena’s Ring.

-But Steve strives to integrate work and life in the manner recently articulated by Amazon founder and Washington Post owner Jeff Bezos.
+Interests outside the law include Steven’s farm, sports and exotic cars, reading and writing novels, and trading and investing.
+But he strives to integrate work and life in the manner recently articulated by Amazon founder and Washington Post owner Jeff Bezos.
 Bezos suggests that “work-life balance” is a “debilitating phrase” and that instead we should strive for “work-life harmony.”
-Like Bezos, Steve does not set an alarm before bedtime and washes his own dishes (sort of like changing your own flat tire).
 More on work-life harmony can be found in this article from CNN.
-For this reason, while he and his wife lounge in the media room after dinner, she often finds it difficult to determine whether he is working on a brief or planning the next day’s trading strategy or ordering a new welding machine for their farm or looking at sports cars.